JGCRI/gcam-doc/fusion.md

 }
 ```

+To be clear, all of the code in this block is generated automatically from the
+input in the previous block; developers never have to handle it directly;
+they'll be using the constructs from the last section.

-You will notice that we use such classes as `Data<string, SIMPLE>` and `Data<Subsector*, CONTAINER>`.
-These are just helper structs to let us tie together user facing names as well as potentially other meta data with a reference to the actual data being contained (such as string or Subsector\*):
+You will notice that we use such classes as `Data<string, SIMPLE>` and
+`Data<Subsector*, CONTAINER>`.
+These are just helper structs to let us tie
+together user facing names as well as potentially other meta data with a
+reference to the actual data being contained (such as string or Subsector\*).
+Here is how they are defined:

 ```cpp
 /*!